Rebound effect (conservation): Rebounds with respect to time

 The individual opportunity of cost is an often overlooked cause of the rebound effect.
 Just as improved workplace tools result in an increased expectation of productivity, so does the increased availability of time result in an increase in demand for a service.
 Research articles often examine increasingly convenient and more rapid modes of transportation to determine the rebound effect in energy demand.
 Because time cost forms a major part of the total cost of commuter transport, rapid modes will reduce real costs, but will also encourage longer commuting distances which will in turn increase energy consumption.
 While important, it is almost impossible to estimate empirically the scale of such effects due to the subjective nature of the value of time.
 Time saved can either be used towards additional work or leisure which may have differing degrees of rebound effect.
 Labor time saved at work due to the increased labour productivity is likely to be spent on further labor time at higher productive rates.
 For leisure time saving, this may simply encourage people to diversify their leisure interests to fill their generally fixed period of leisure time.

 Suggested solutions

 In order to ensure that efficiency enhancing technological improvements actually reduce fuel use, the ecological economists Mathis Wackernagel and William Rees have suggested that any cost savings from efficiency gains be "taxed away or otherwise removed from further economic circulation.
 Preferably they should be captured for reinvestment in natural capital rehabilitation."
 This can be achieved through, for example, the imposition of a green tax, a cap and trade program, higher fuel taxes or the proposed "restore" approach where part of the savings is directed back to the resource.
 Policies can also directly address projected yearly consumption of energy rather than device efficiency, especially for systems where the use can be accurately projected, such as street lighting.

+Perhaps due to the ongoing discussions and lack of mutual understandings related to importance and influence of rebound effects, it is outlined that policy responses to mitigate risks and address challenges related to rebound effects remain scarce and too little ambitious.
+Vivanco, Kemp, and van der Voet suggest several strategies: